 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
 Younger children can blow bubbles or use a pinwheel instead.

 - Do deep breathing and coughing exercises every 1 to 2 hours while you’re awake.

 Your nurse will give you a resource called Thoracotomy Pathway.
 This resource will help you know what to do and expect each day during your recovery.

 It’s helpful to use your Goals to Discharge Checklist to track your recovery.
 We’ll send the checklist to your MyMSK account.
 For more information, read the resource Frequently Asked Questions About the MyMSK Goals to Discharge Checklist .

 Before you leave the hospital, look at your incision with your nurse so you know what it looks like.
 It may be helpful to use a mirror.
 This will help you notice any changes once you’re at home.

 Will I have pain after my surgery?

-You will have some pain after your surgery.
+You’ll have some pain after your surgery.
 Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
+You’ll get medication to manage your pain as needed.
 If your pain isn’t relieved, please tell your doctor or nurse.
 It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.